Home Chapter 1 Chapter 2 Chapter 3 Progress

 Ashen Secret Seeks Tongue (Part 1)

-Sunlight filtered through the renovated windows of the shrine, casting a warm glow over the tidy room.
-Xie Lian moved carefully, dusting spots barely within reach, while Hua Cheng followed just a step behind, sweeping quietly.
-Neither of them was busy—there were no urgent errands today, no pressing visitors, just chores and the rare luxury of a free morning.
+Sunlight filtered through the windows of the familiar shrine, casting a warm glow over the tidy room.
+Xie Lian moved carefully as he dusted spots barely within reach, while Hua Cheng followed just a step behind, sweeping quietly.
+Neither of them were busy, thankfully.
+Today, there were no urgent errands, no pressing visitors, no prayers to be answered.
+Just chores and the rare luxury of a free morning.

-"Maybe I can accompany you," Hua Cheng had said earlier that day, voice soft and casual, and Xie Lian hadn't argued.
-The promise lingered like a small comfort, something to focus on rather than the gnawing thoughts he still didn't quite understand from the night before.
+“Maybe I can accompany you,” Hua Cheng had suggested earlier that day, something Xie Lian hadn’t argued with.
+The promise lingered like a small comfort, something he could focus on rather than the gnawing thoughts he still didn’t quite understand from the night before.

-Xie Lian focused on the rhythm of the broom, on the small satisfaction of the dust giving way to clean wood, on Hua Cheng's quiet presence behind him.
-Occasionally, their eyes met, and for a fleeting moment, a small smile passed between them before Xie Lian quickly swung his head away to pretend he was absorbed in his work.
+Xie Lian focused on the rhythm of the broom, on the small satisfaction of the dust giving way to clean wood, on Hua Cheng’s quiet presence behind him.
+Their eyes met occasionally, and for a fleeting moment, a small smile passed between them before Xie Lian quickly swung his head away to pretend he was absorbed in his work.

-Just as the moment settled into an easy rhythm, a soft knock at the door drew a frown from Hua Cheng.
-Xie Lian froze for a heartbeat, then shook himself and hurried to answer, leaving the duster momentarily forgotten.
+Just as the moment settled, a soft knock at the door drew a frown from Hua Cheng.
+Xie Lian blinked, then shook himself and hurried to answer, leaving the feather duster he had been using momentarily forgotten.

 When he opened the door, his eyes widened—then softened.